How much does it cost to rent a storage unit?

 The size of the unit

 You had to have seen this one coming, right?
 It’s obvious how the size will decide how much it will cost to rent a storage unit.
 The larger the unit, the higher the monthly cost – and vice versa.
 That’s why you need to be very careful when assessing the size of the unit that you need.
-The good news is that storage companies usually offer units in a couple of sizes, so you won’t be stuck choosing something that doesn’t work for your needs.
-At the same time, it can be quite difficult to estimate how much stuff you have.
+Traditional storage companies usually offer units in a couple of sizes, which has its upsides and downsides.
+One of the disadvantages is that it can be quite difficult to estimate how much stuff you have, therefore how big a storage unit you need.
+However, our company offers a more practical solution, one that offers portable storage containers that you can load up at your convenience and at home.
+Once you’re done, you call our team and we have them transported to our storage facility.

 For that reason, why advise to always declutter before storing items – or moving them to any location.
 The fewer items you have to store, the smaller will the unit be.
 And a smaller unit equals a lower monthly rental price.
 See how it’s all connected?